-The Prelude Music Foundation was founded with the mission to transform the lives of underserved children in Houston through the power of music.
+The Prelude Music Foundation was founded with the mission to transform the lives and education of underserved children in Houston through the power of music.

 By bringing Music Together®, a research based music and movement program that supports Texas Pre-K and Kindergarten Guidelines to classrooms, the Prelude Music Foundation will ensure the power of music transforms the cognitive, language, social, physical, and emotional development of every child.

 Our goal is for children to experience, experiment, create, heal and learn through the power of music.